 One of the bosses introduced during the Summer 2014 event, she represents the US Marine base at Midway Island itself, and the focal point of Operation MI.
 She's also hinted through her lines to be either the Abyssal counterpart of Akagi or at least her worst nightmare given physical form.

-- Absolute Cleavage: She would be dressed very wholesomely for an Abyssal if not for her rack spilling out.
+- Absolute Cleavage: Her outfit is very conservative by Abyssal standards except for her rack spilling out.

 - Boobs of Steel: Sports a generously-sized rack, albeit not as large as Seaport Princess.

 - Climax Boss: Of the AL/MI operation and thus, the first season of the anime.
 The entire operation, which introducing the shiplocking diversion system, is to take her down.
 Her defeat in the anime is heralded by copious amount of Big Damn Heroes, to reflect the amount of ship girls needed in the operation.
 In 4koma, the Admiral initially sends her a gift as a Worthy Opponent before Yamato corrects him, thinking that she's the Abyssal's Big Bad because of this trope.

 - Damage-Sponge Boss: Sports 550 HP in her base form and 600 in her final, making her the most durable Abyssal in the game until the introduction of Central Princess.